+BART's overarching Vision is to support a sustainable and prosperous Bay Area by connecting communities with seamless mobility.
 BART's Mission is to provide safe, reliable, clean, quality transit service for riders.
-The District's Vision is supporting a sustainable and prosperous Bay Area by connecting communities with seamless mobility.
 This mission is identified in the 2015 Strategic Plan Framework, which also identifies Environment, Equity, Economy, Experience, and Financial Stability as key goals, as shown in Figure 1.